Staying power of Virginia's 'blue wave' at stake on Nov. 3

 TOP HOUSE RACES

 Spanberger and Luria are part of a group of moderate Democrats who came to Congress with deep military and intelligence experience.
-Their credentials were instrumental in pushing the House to impeach Trump over allegations that he pressured Ukraine to investigate Democratic rival Joe Biden.
+Their credentials were instrumental in pushing the House to impeach Trump over allegations that he pressured Ukraine to investigate Biden.

 Luria is a former U.S. Navy commander running against Republican Scott Taylor.
 Taylor is a former Navy SEAL who represented the 2nd Congressional District for one term before Luria defeated him in 2018.